VirtualLuthier/fritzing-part-creator/README.md

 To build a part with this class library you have to write a small python program, using the library.
 The library will then create the needed svg, fzp and fzpz files.

 I tried to make the calls as simple as possible.
-For reference you can see the both example programs
+For reference you can see the both example programs and their respective fzpz output

 -CreateBroadBreadBoard.py

 -CreateArduinoMicro.py

-The only dependency is
+The only 2 dependencies are

 - a python 3 installation (did not try it with python 2)

+- font-family DroidSans is used.
+It would help, if it is installed on your PC

 call: python create....py on the command line and the files are created